 The [Commissioner] shall enforce federal emergency services coverage requirements, including for behavioral health services provided in independent freestanding emergency departments, pursuant to the No Surprises Act (including 26 U.S. Code § 9816, 29 U.S. Code § 1185e, and 42 U.S. Code § 300gg-111) and its implementing regulations.

 The [Commissioner] shall verify that each treatment limitation placed on behavioral health crisis services is fully compliant with the federal Mental Health Parity and Addiction Equity Act and its implementing regulations.
 For each non-quantitative treatment limitation placed on mental health or substance use disorder services within the emergency classification of care, the [Commissioner] shall request each [insurer’s] parity compliance analysis prepared pursuant to 42 U.S. Code § 300gg–26(a)(8) and verify that each analysis demonstrates compliance.
 Behavioral health emergency services shall be placed within the crisis response classification of care in the same manner as physical health emergency services.

+If the [Commissioner] determines that an [insurer] has violated this section, the [Commissioner] may, after appropriate notice and opportunity for hearing in accordance with [relevant section of Code], by order, accesses a civil penalty not to exceed [twenty-five thousand ($25,000)] for each violation, or, if a violation was willfully, a civil penalty not to exceed [fifty thousand ($50,000)] for each violation.
+The civil penalties available to the [Commissioner] pursuant to this section are not exclusive and may be sought and employed in combination with any other remedies available to the [Commissioner] under this code.

+An [insurer] shall not adopt, impose, or enforce terms in its policies or provider agreements, in writing or in operation, that undermine, alter, or conflict with the requirements of this section.

 The [Commissioner] shall adopt rules, under [insert relevant section of state law], as may be necessary to effectuate any provisions of this Section.